losttrain68/character-ideas/squirrel-ranger-rogue.md

 ## Background
 **Soldier** \
+Feat \
+Trait \
+Ideal \
+Bond \
+Flaw \
 Scout.
-Veteran of the Watch, Ren is now tasked with patrolling the farmlands outside Waterdeep.
-He longs for more adventure and time in the trees.
+Veteran of the Watch.
+One of his proudest moments was taking down a displacer beast before it could threaten the city proper.
+Ren is now tasked with patrolling the farmlands outside Waterdeep, but he longs for more adventure and time in the trees.

 ## Stats